supabase/auth/README.md

 Email subject to use for email changed notification.
 Defaults to `Your email address was changed`.

+`GOTRUE_MAILER_SUBJECTS_PHONE_CHANGED_NOTIFICATION` - `string`

+Email subject to use for phone changed notification.
+Defaults to `Your phone number was changed`.

+`GOTRUE_MAILER_SUBJECTS_IDENTITY_LINKED_NOTIFICATION` - `string`

+Email subject to use for identity linked notification.
+Defaults to `A new sign-in method was linked to your account`.

+`GOTRUE_MAILER_SUBJECTS_IDENTITY_UNLINKED_NOTIFICATION` - `string`

+Email subject to use for identity unlinked notification.
+Defaults to `A sign-in method was removed from your account`.

 `GOTRUE_MAILER_SUBJECTS_MFA_FACTOR_ENROLLED_NOTIFICATION` - `string`

-Email subject to use for MFA factor enrolled notification.
-Defaults to `A new MFA factor was added`.
+Email subject to use for verification method added notification.
+Defaults to `A new verification method was added to your account`.

 `GOTRUE_MAILER_SUBJECTS_MFA_FACTOR_UNENROLLED_NOTIFICATION` - `string`

-Email subject to use for MFA factor unenrolled notification.
-Defaults to `An MFA factor was removed`.
+Email subject to use for verification method removed notification.
+Defaults to `A verification method was removed from your account`.

 `MAILER_TEMPLATES_INVITE` - `string`